XWeiZhou/qSIP-workflow-for-15N-analysis/README.md

    - Upload the tree to [iTOL](http://itol.embl.de/) and annotate with taxonomy, EAF and ΔEAF.

 ## Usage
-This repository contains all input data, output files, and scripts used for the quantitative stable isotope probing (qSIP) analysis of active moss-associated microbial taxa.
+This repository contains all input data, output files, and scripts used for the qSIP analysis of active moss-associated microbial taxa.

 ## Citation
 Wei Zhou<sup>#</sup>, Yuxuan Bai<sup>#</sup>, Yuhong Xie, Bin Wei, Wolfgang Wanek, Kathrin Rousk, Genevieve Noyce, Dianye Zhang, Yunfeng Peng, and Yuanhe Yang<sup>*</sup>.
 Key role of moss in satisfying the elevated plant nitrogen demand under warming in a permafrost ecosystem.